alpine9000/amiga_examples/README.md

 cross development environment
 -----------------------------

-These examples are developed on a mac using the fantastic AmigaOS cross compiler for Linux / MacOSX / Windows.
+These examples are developed on a mac using [cahirwpz's](https://github.com/cahirwpz) AmigaOS cross compiler for Linux / MacOSX / Windows.

    https://github.com/cahirwpz/amigaos-cross-toolchain